bhataparnak/PCA-Based-Animal-Recognition/README.md

 # PCA-Based-Animal-Recognition
-Use PCA-based features and a k-Nearest Neighbor classifier to classify four differnt species of animals from a set of animal images.
-Have also used deep learning models with PCA and without PCA on different datasets to see the performace.
+Used PCA-based features and a k-Nearest Neighbor classifier to classify four different species of animals from CIFAR-10 and Animals10 datasets.
+Also used deep learning model(s) with PCA and without PCA to compare the performance of the models using the above-mentioned datasets.

 Datasets Used-
 1) CIFAR-10